ayus1234/E-DALL-E-Image-Generation-and-Expansion-System/README.md

 - [DALL-E Mini](https://github.com/borisdayma/dalle-mini) by Boris Dayma and Pedro Cuenca
 - [VQGAN+CLIP](https://github.com/patil-suraj/vqgan-jax) for image expansion
 - The original E-DALL-E concept by Robert A. Gonsalves

-## 📃 License

-This project is available under the MIT License.
-See the LICENSE file for more information.